rafalp/Misago-Docs/docs/settings/Core.md

 Hourly limit of posts that may be posted from single account.
 Fail-safe for situations when forum is flooded by spam bot.
 Change to 0 to lift this restriction.

+## `MISAGO_IP_STORE_TIME`

+Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
+Change this setting to `None` or `0` to never remove old IP addresses stored in your database.

 ## `MISAGO_LOGO`

 URL to logo image, relative to `STATIC_URL`.